ElaSrbrn/AMR_clustering/README.md

 Workflow: basecalling → read filtering → nested downsampling → assembly → polishing → AMR and plasmid annotation → MLST → plasmid clustering, with the typing and plasmid analyses repeated at each depth.

 This repository holds the code for the manuscript below.
-Filtered sequencing reads are deposited at ENA under accession `PRJEBXXXXXX`.
+Filtered sequencing reads are deposited at ENA under accession `PRJEB123044`.

 ## Running order